 240Z V8 Conversion – Small block Ford

 There are kits available to put small block Chevy motors in Z-cars, and consequently this seems to be the most popular route.
 However, the Chevy motors are heavier and larger than the Ford motors, and with the rear-mounted distributor must be mounted further forward and higher.
-What could be better than a motor that is lighter than the stock Z motor, can be mounted further back for better weight distribution, has better exhaust sound and torque than the stock motor, and over twice the horsepower?
+What could be better than a small block Ford motor that is lighter than the stock Z motor, can be mounted further back for better weight distribution, has better exhaust sound and torque than the stock motor, and over twice the horsepower?
 Unfortunately, there doesn’t seem to be much documented about Ford conversions, so I was charting some territory without much helpful folklore on the web.

 I am lucky enough to have a well-equipped shop with lots of room and lighting, a lift, milling machine, lathe and welding equipment.
 While you can do the job without this equipment, it would take longer and require some professional assistance to have some of the parts made.
 I’m also lucky enough to be retired so I have a lot of time.
 And the project needed it.
 Once I found a Z, I worked almost full time in the shop for a little over two months to do the conversion, although that time also includes doing a restoration of all of the running gear too.
 It could be done in less time if you aren’t so picky about the details and/or choose to not make all of the modifications that I did.
 It could also be done a lot cheaper in these same cases.

 How does it drive?
 Well, in a word, fast.
 In two words, plenty fast.
 I’m very satisfied with its performance.
 It isn’t overly loud inside, but has a nice exhaust tone outside.
 It handles just as well as a stock 240Z, which is flat cornering, comfortable ride, and pleasant drivability.
 It feels tight and nice.
-It effortlessly hums along at about 2,250 RPM at 70 MPH.
+It effortlessly hums along at about 2,500 RPM at 70 MPH.
 Care is required in first or second gear: if you punch it, both rear tires break loose.
-Fun.
+Fun!

 So let’s get on with it…